Configuring the CommServe Computer for Client Connections Through the Port-Forwarding Gateway

 - Click OK.

-- From the CommCell Browser, right-click the CommServe computer and click All Tasks > Push Firewall Configuration.
+- From the CommCell Browser, right-click the CommServe computer and click All Tasks > Push Network Configuration.

-- Read the warning, then click Continue to acknowledge it and continue.
+- Read the warning, and then click Continue to acknowledge it and continue.

-- Verify that your firewall configuration pushed successfully by checking the Event Viewer window.
+- Verify that your network configuration pushed successfully by checking the Event Viewer window.